 Introduction to the Advertising and Branding Industry

-The European market has been a big problem for the advertising industry.
+The European market has been a big problem for the advertising industry, with only 2.4% growth forecast for 2014.
 While the market there is massive, with a population over 500 million if you look at Europe in a broad sense, the economic picture has been generally dismal.
 Unemployment rates are high and consumer spending is low in such markets as Italy, France and Spain.
-The UK has been posting dismal growth.
-Germany, the largest market by far, has been fairing better, as has Austria.
-The Scandinavian countries, while relatively small, continue to enjoy good economic environments.
+Germany, the largest market by far, has been faring better, as has Austria.
 One of Europe’s biggest problems is the automobile market, where sales are very slow.
-This is tough on the advertising industry, since auto makers and dealers are among the largest advertisers of all.
+This is tough on the advertising industry, since auto makers and dealers are among the largest advertisers.

 Advertising spending has enjoyed outstanding growth during recent years in emerging markets such as China, Malaysia and Brazil.
-Magna estimated that emerging markets accounted for 25% of global ad spending as of 2012, and may grow to 33% of the market by 2017.
-However, economic growth was very slow in late 2012 and early 2013 in important markets such as China, Brazil and India.
+Magna estimated that emerging markets accounted for 25% of global ad spending as of 2012, and may grow to 33% of the global market by 2017.
+However, economic growth has been slowing in important markets such as China, Brazil and India.
 While growth may be slower over the near term, emerging economies are nonetheless seen as outstanding advertising markets for the long term, due to rapid improvements in household incomes, consumer spending and business investment, along with the continuing spread of media access via consumer electronics ranging from smartphones to flat-screen TVs.

-Advertising is irrevocably linked to media, whether traditional media like the 15,302 broadcast radio stations in America (about $16.5 billion in annual revenues); 2,034 commercial broadcast TV stations plus myriad cable and satellite TV outlets (totaling about $66.4 billion in advertising revenues); the 1,382 daily newspapers (about $18 billion in annual advertising revenues); or new media like the tens of thousands of Internet sites that now accept advertising.
-The advertising sector also includes direct mail, at about $25 billion yearly in the U.S.; magazines, at about $15.1 billion in print-edition revenues; and outdoor (“out of home”) advertising, at about $6.4 billion.
-In addition, there is significant activity in specialty and alternative advertising, everything from ballpoint pens printed with a message to t-shirts to small airplanes towing advertising banners.
+Advertising is irrevocably linked to media, whether traditional media like the 15,500 broadcast radio stations in America (about $17.6 billion in annual revenues); 2,000 commercial broadcast TV stations plus myriad cable and satellite TV outlets (totaling about $68.5 billion in advertising revenues); the 1,300 daily newspapers (about $17.1 billion in annual advertising revenues); or new media like the tens of thousands of Internet sites that now accept advertising.
+The advertising sector also includes direct mail, at about $21 billion yearly in the U.S.; magazines, at about $15.1 billion in revenues; and outdoor (“out of home”) advertising, at about $6.9 billion.
+In addition, there is significant activity in specialty and alternative advertising, everything from ballpoint pens printed with a message, to t-shirts, to small airplanes towing advertising banners.
 Branding, marketing and public relations activities and services generate billions more in revenues.

 Issues and Options Related to Control and Pricing of Entertainment Content: